Roblox/roact/docs/api-reference.md

 `PureComponent` implements `shouldUpdate` to only trigger a re-render any time the props are different based on shallow equality.
 In a future Roact update, *all* components may implement this check by default.

-### stackTrace
+### rootElementTraceback
 ```
-stackTrace() -> string | nil
+rootElementTraceback() -> string | nil
 ```

-`stackTrace` gets the stack trace that the component was created in.
+`rootElementTraceback` gets the stack trace that the component was created in.
 This allows you to report error messages accurately.

 ## Lifecycle Methods
 In addition to the base Component API, Roact exposes additional lifecycle methods that stateful components can hook into to be notified of various steps in the rendering process.